jonlpersson/ed-latimore/site/_drafts/how-to-seduce-a-woman-the-ethical-way.md

 ### Facial Expression

-&nbsp;A[psychological study](https://www.reuters.com/article/us-smiles-sex/brooding-men-smiling-women-seen-as-sexy-study-idUSTRE74N7CJ20110525){: target="_blank"} into how facial expressions were perceived as attractive by the opposite sex found that a brooding facial expression is the most attractive to women.
+&nbsp;A&nbsp;[psychological study](https://www.reuters.com/article/us-smiles-sex/brooding-men-smiling-women-seen-as-sexy-study-idUSTRE74N7CJ20110525){: target="_blank"} into how facial expressions were perceived as attractive by the opposite sex found that a brooding facial expression is the most attractive to women.

 You might have thought that smiling is a good idea, but actually, it’s not.
 Smiling was perceived as the most attractive trait in women to male participants but it didn’t have quite the same effect the other way around.
-Sexual attraction is not symmetrical
+Sexual attraction is not symmetrical.

 Smiling tends to elicit trust and conveys friendliness, but it isn’t effective when it comes to carnal sexual attractiveness.
 It can be construed as needy, weak, and desperate.
 Smile when you’re trying to make friends, not when you’re trying to get laid.